TheMarlboroMan/punge/README.md

 ## TODO and FIX.

+- Showing the stack during play makes little sense in the screen size, create another controller for it.
 - Maybe add a top bar always, with the title???
 - What should be printed out if there's nothing on the stack???
 	Popping from empty stacks gives out zero.